-A. POLSKY COMPANY SCHOLARSHIPS
+A. POŁSKY COMPANY SCHOLARSHIPS

 Four scholarships of \$250 each have been established by the A. Polsky Company.
 These scholarships will be awarded to two students from the Junior class and two students from the Senior class who are preparing to enter the field of Retail Business.
+In succeeding years it will be awarded to two juniors annually.